 Current tax is the expected tax payable on the taxable income using applicable tax rates effective as at the reporting date.
-The taxable profit is different than the profit in profit or loss as it does not include some items of income and expenses, which can be taxed and legible in the other year, and it also does not include some items which will never be taxed or legible.
-For the year 2023 and 2022 the corporate tax rate was 15% in Lithuania.

-The corporate tax in Latvia it is calculated in accordance with Latvia laws.
-In the Estonia it is calculated in accordance with Estonian laws.
+The taxable profit is different than the profit in profit or loss as it does not include some items of income and expenses, which can be taxed and accounted in the other year, and it also does not include some items which will never be taxed or accounted For the year 2024 and 2023 the corporate tax rate was 15% in Lithuania.
+The corporate tax in Latvia is calculated in accordance with Latvian laws.
+In Estonia it is calculated in accordance with Estonian laws.
+In both countries, dividend taxes apply.